conda/conda/docs/source/user-guide/troubleshooting.rst

      This changes the DLL search path from system32 first to system32 as another entry on PATH, allowing libraries in your conda environment to be found before the libraries in system32.
 Control of this feature is done with environment variables.
-Only python builds beyond these builds will react to these environment variables:
+Only Python builds beyond these builds will react to these environment variables:

        * Python 2.7.15 build 14